awslabs/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Build_AWS_Health_Aware_Operation_Change_Process/1_deploy_ssm_application_environment.md

 #### 1.3.1 Go to Systems Manager Inventory

-You can click [this link](https://us-east-1.console.aws.amazon.com/systems-manager/inventory?region=us-east-1) to go to Systems Manager Inventory in the console service.
+Click [this link](https://us-east-1.console.aws.amazon.com/systems-manager/inventory?region=us-east-1) to go to Systems Manager Inventory in the console service.
 Or you may click the **Inventory** in the left navigation pane of the Systems Manager service page.

 #### 1.3.2 Create a new Inventory